 As a volunteer and conference organizer over a period of many years, I’ve co-hosted Mathematics’ Bowls, Mathematics’ conferences, and Science Olympiads.
 I annually co-host a science conference for teachers of all grade levels, with breakout sessions designed for participants to learn about best practices in science.
 Working with a team of science educators, we designate “science teachers of the year,” at a Teacher of the Year Banquet for elementary, middle, and senior high schools.

 Over the last years, I’ve been the recipient of grants in science and technology and have enjoyed developing many programs.
 For example, I have developed an interactive computer science program for elementary students, and a technology grant I wrote provided computers for an entire school.
 An aerospace grant certified me to house and display moon rocks, and I developed a school-wide weather station that incorporated charting daily weather and forecasting in an in-house television station.

 Through a joint effort between a local college and a national park, I recently co-created a curriculum to bridge the gap between formal and informal learning communities.
 Specifically, using inquiry learning in a standards-driven curriculum, we designed ways to improve teachers’ access to national parks and their educational resources.

-I belong to numerous professional organizations and have been a conference presenter and leader.
-I have published articles on linking scientific patterns of life, gender differences in an elementary school learning environment, and teachers doing inquiry and teaching science.
+I belong to numerous professional organizations and have been a conference presenter, lead judge and held leadership roles.
+I have published articles on linking scientific patterns of life, gender differences in an elementary school learning environment, teaching science during the COVID-19 Pandemic, and teachers doing inquiry and teaching science.
 Just click the Publications tab to learn more.